 - 3 Cups GF Bob's Red Mill 1 to 1 Flour

 - 1 Tbsp Psyillium husk

 - 3 3/4 Cups Warm Water

-In a stand mixer, fitted with the paddle attachment, add the yeast to all the dry ingredients.
-Mix slightly.
-With the mixer on low speed, slowly add in the liquid.
-Watch the dough form - you made not need all the water.
+In a stand mixer, fitted with the paddle attachment, add all the wet ingredients.
+Beat until everything is mixed.
+Now, slowly add the yeast to all the dry ingredients.
+Add the dry ingredients into the wet ingredients in batches.
+Watch the dough form - adjust if you need a little more flour or water.
 When the dough pulls away from the side, let the mixer run for another minute.
 When the dough is done, place in a bowl and cover with a towel.
 Let the dough rise for 2 hours.
 It will not rise that much.